JeremyOsz/Cornwell-Code-Challenge/README.md

 # Cornwell-Code-Challenge

-This is a code challenge for Cromwell (https://www.cornwell.com.au/)
+This is a code challenge for Cornwell (https://www.cornwell.com.au/)

 It will show the location of Godspeed, a denim store in Melbourne, Australia and fetch their latest 3 instagram posts.